Positivity of the cotangent sheaf of singular Calabi-Yau varieties: Proof of Theorem

 \expl[GlobalQ]{A first example to which Theorem \ref{CYNotPseff} applies is the following \cite[Par.14.2.2]{GGK}: let $F$ be a Fano manifold on which a finite group $G$ acts freely in codimension 1.
 Suppose there is a smooth $G$-invariant element $Y$ in the linear system $|-K_F|$.
 Then, $Y$ is a smooth Calabi-Yau variety with a $G$-action.
 If the volume form on $Y$ is preserved by this action, then $X:=Y/G$ is a normal projective klt variety with trivial canonical class, and the morphism $Y\to X$ has no ramification divisor, hence it is quasiétale.
 The fact that the decomposition of $X$ consists of a smooth Calabi-Yau manifold $Y$ guarantees that $X$ is a singular Calabi-Yau variety, as presented in Definition \ref{CY}.

 Although $X$ may well have singularities in codimension 2, they merely stem from its global quasiétale quotient structure.
-In particular, \cite[Thm.1.6]{HoeringPeternell} actually proves the non-pseudoeffectiveness of $\T_X$ and $\Omega^{[1]}_X$, namely because it applies to $Y$ and converts onto $X$ through Proposition \ref{PseffPullb}.
+In particular, \cite[Thm.1.6]{HoeringPeternell} actually proves the non-pseudoeffectiveness of $\mathcal{T}_X$ and $\Omega^{[1]}_X$, namely because it applies to $Y$ and converts onto $X$ through Proposition \ref{PseffPullb}.
 Hence, the example is quite shallow: it has no real need for the machinery dealing with singularities in codimension 2 that Theorem \ref{CYNotPseff} is about.}

-In the next two sections, we present deeper examples for Theorem \ref{CYNotPseff}.
-We stay in small dimensions ($n = 2,3$) to better monitor the Beauville-Bogmolov type of our examples, and so we present K3 surfaces and Calabi-Yau threefolds with singularities in codimension 2 that are not constructed as global quasiétale quotients of varieties which are smooth in codimension 2.
+In the next section, we present better examples for Theorem \ref{CYNotPseff}, namely Calabi-Yau threefolds with singularities in codimension 2 that are not constructed as global quasiétale quotients of varieties which are smooth in codimension 2.